jrjed/tractor_phot/README.md

 # tractor_phot #
 tractor_phot is an implementation of [the Tractor](https://github.com/dstndstn/tractor) for PSF fitting unresolved sources.
-It is merely a directory from which the main fitting script runs.
-The code fits a given PSF model to the given coordinates.
 You can clone this repo and use as is and/or mangle it to your liking.

 ## Getting Started ##
-tractor_phot is simply a *Python 2.7* fitting script that is run out of the directory.
+tractor_phot is simply a directory from which the main fitting script runs.
+The code fits a given PSF model to the given coordinates.
 Most of the installation lies in aquiring the required libraries.

 Simply clone the repo,